HomeBlog16 Famous Jazz Musicians You Need To Know

 Ella’s voice was a marvel of precision, clarity, and warmth.
 She had an astonishing vocal range and could easily execute complex melodic lines.
 This allowed her to traverse genres, from sultry ballads to intricate bebop tunes.

-Though not the first to use scat singing, Fitzgerald elevated it to an art form.
-Her ability to use her voice as an instrument, improvising with syllables much like a saxophonist or trumpeter, showcased the depth of her musicality and understanding of jazz.
+Though not the first to use scat singing, Ella Fitzgerald put it on the map.
+Her ability to use her voice as an instrument, improvising with syllables much like a saxophonist or trumpeter, showcased the depth of her musicality and understanding of the jazz idiom.

 Songbook Series